Free Risk Assessment Template & Guide: How to Identify and Manage Hazards

 Establish Control Measures and Take Note of Your Findings

-As laid out by the The Management of Health and Safety at Work Regulations 1999 - if a workplace has five or more employees, findings of the risk assessment need to be kept electronically or physically.
-It’s good practice to a system in place even if your employee numbers are fewer than five Recording your findings and control measures is imperative, and this should include.
+By law, if a workplace has five or more employees, findings of the risk assessment need to be kept electronically or physically.
+It’s good practice to have a system in place even if your employee numbers are fewer than five.
+Recording your findings and control measures is imperative, and this should include.

 - Hazards discovered.